 Check these insurances when doing international business

-Risks are part of doing business, but of course you prefer to keep risks as small as possible.
-For yourself, your business and your employees.
-Doing business internationally involves extra risks.
-For instance for transport, product liability, or when working abroad.
+Risks are part of doing business.
+Of course you prefer to keep risks as small as possible.
+For yourself, your business, and your employees.
+Do you do business abroad?
+Then there are extra risks.
+Your international transport may be damaged or there may be a problem with your products.
+Or something goes wrong while you are working abroad.
 You cover risks with insurance.

-Most insurances are not compulsory, but they are sensible.
+Most insurances are not mandatory, but they are sensible.
 Find out which risks you run and whether you already have insurance for these.
 Preferably with foreign cover.
-These 9 insurances cover your risks when doing international business.
+These 10 insurances cover your risks when doing international business.

 1. Cargo insurance

 International transport comes with extra costs and risks.
 During transport to and from abroad, your goods may be damaged.
 Or they get lost.
 Transporters are not routinely responsible for these damages.
-Therefore, consider cargo insurance.
-Whether you take it out yourself or your customer depends on the Incoterms® rule you agree on together.
+Consider cargo insurance.
+Whether you take it out yourself or your customer depends on the Incoterms® you agree on.

 Incoterms®

-Product liability is often part of your corporate liability.
 When buying and selling within the EU, products must meet product requirements.
 You are only allowed to sell safe products.
 Perhaps your customer suffers damage while using your product.
-You can claim this damage back via your AVB.
+You can claim this damage back via your insurance.
 The rules for product liability for imports within the EU are different from those for imports from outside the EU.

 Liability for imports within the EU

 If you import products from an EU country, the product liability lies with the producer.
-You reverse charge VAT on purchased products to the EU producer or supplier.
-If you bought the jam with glass in it in Italy, you reverse charge VAT to your Italian supplier.
-Conversely, a European buyer falls back on your business in case of damage claims due to your products.
+If you bought the jam with glass in it in Italy, your Italian supplier is liable.
+Do you sell products to other EU countries?
+Then you are liable for product damage.

-If you import products from outside the EEA, you are the producer from the point of view of the law.
+If you import products from outside the EU, you are the producer from the point of view of the law.
 You and your business bring the product onto the EU market for the first time.
-This makes you liable as the producer for damage caused by a fault on your product.
-This liability is only for importers, not for commercial agents.
+This makes you liable as the producer for damage caused by a fault on the product.
+This liability only applies to importers.
+Commercial agents are not liable for damaged products.

 Example: day creams from Thailand

 You import day creams from Thailand.
 After using it, customers get skin rashes from your cream.
 Under the law, you are fully liable as a manufacturer.
-Reversing the claim VAT is not possible in this case.
-Without product liability insurance, you reimburse the damage amount yourself.
+Shifting the claim for damages is not possible in this case.
+Without product liability insurance, you pay the damage amount yourself.

 Export product liability